STT-Seah/Devops/README.md

 This allows for any repository on GitHub.com to call the Super Linter and start utilizing its benefits.

 The Super Linter will currently support a lot of languages and more coming in the future.

+#### How it works

+When you’ve set your repository to start running this action, any time you open a pull request, it will start linting the code case and return via the Status API.

+It will let you know if any of your code changes passed successfully, or if any errors were detected, where they are, and what they are.

+This then allows the developer to go back to their branch, fix any issues, and create a new push to the open pull request.

+At that point, the Super Linter will run again and validate the updated code and repeat the process.
+You can configure your branch protection rules to make sure all code must pass before being able to merge as an additional measure.